Collective Worship at St John's

 Collective worship is Sing Praise which lasts approximately 20 minutes during which praise songs are learned, practised and sung.
 The worship is supported by the Collective Worship Councillors who open the collective worship by reading a verse from the bible referencing the joy and value of praise singing.

-Collective Worship is held at 14:45 for children in Years 1 - 6.
-Children from each year group are chosen to receive either a ‘character’ or ‘academic achievement’ award.
+For children in Years 1 - 6, Collective Worship is held at 14:45.
+Children from each class receive either a ‘character development’ or ‘academic achievement’ award.
 Parents/carers of children receiving awards are invited to attend.
 A hymn is sung and the worship closes with the school prayer.

 Common routines of Collective Worship